BA (Sheffield) MA (Leeds) PhD (Leeds)

 Before studying for my PhD I worked in the voluntary sector for nearly ten years, in services for groups who tend to be considered vulnerable or 'problematic'.
 This experience had a strong influence on my research interests.
-I worked first as a support worker for women and children involved in the sex industry in Leicester, and then for The Children's Society, co-ordinating a national campaign to involve young people with experience of selling sex in policy-making about sexual exploitation.
-In 2005, I moved to Leeds to work as a manager at a young people’s drugs service and then for Leeds Women's Aid, managing community and family domestic violence services.
+I worked first as a support worker for sex workers and sexually exploited young people, then for The Children's Society, co-ordinating a national campaign to involve young people with experience of sexual exploitation in policy-making related to this.
+In 2005, I moved to Leeds to work for Turning Point as Team Leader at a young people’s drugs service and then moved on to Leeds Women's Aid, managing community and family domestic violence services.

 Brown, K. (2015) Vulnerability and Young People: Care and Social Control in Policy and Practice.
 Bristol: The Policy Press.
-Available online.
+Further details.